 Gym fees can be really expensive.
 Luckily, your health insurance company wants you to go, and some of them will help you get there by reimbursing your gym fees.

 Oscar offers to pay up to $400 of gym fee reimbursements per year for their customers and up to $200 for any covered spouse.

-UnitedHealthcare has a reimbursement program limited to specific partners.
-Visit one of their partners twelve times in a month and get $20, which can be deposited directly in your bank account or credited at your gym.
+UnitedHealthcare has a reimbursement program available at more than 124,000 fitness centers nationwide.
+Visit one of their partners twelve times in a month and get up to $50.

 Free calls to doctors and nurses